 If you’re visiting cathedrals, attending concerts, or dining at a vineyard Heuriger, having a shrug, scarf, or jacket handy helps you transition easily from casual to dressy.

 The best advice?
-Pack smart, keep it comfortable, and add your own personal style.
+Pack smart, choose breathable outfits, and add your own personal style.

 Whether you dress trendy, traditional, or somewhere in between, Austria’s summer fashion vibe welcomes it all.— as long as you’re prepared for the mix of warm days, cool evenings, and the occasional passing shower.